MetaMask/snap-7715-permissions/packages/gator-permissions-snap/docs/architecture.md

    - This includes validation schemas, context types, and UI components

 2. **Hierarchical Organization**
-   - Avoid using barrel files as facades as this flattens heirarchy and removes structure
+   - Avoid using barrel files as facades as this flattens hierarchy and removes structure
    - Leverage the folder hierarchy itself to organize code
    - This helps maintain clear boundaries between components